-Mr Hancox & Mrs Slusarczyk
+Mr Hancox, Mrs Slusarczyk and Mrs Thompson

 Welcome to the Year 1 class page.
 Look around for half termly overviews of our curriculum coverage and updates on what Year 1 have been up to recently, including details on our current learning.

 The new Langrish Reading Challenge sheet went out last week.
 It's been changed slightly to give the children much more choice about which books to choose, so get reading as completing the challenge will earn them 25 house points.